Practices of collecting your Personal Data.

 Company may receive your Personal Data:

-when our user or subscriber provide it directly to our Site or Application (e.g., when registering in our system or when such information altered or modified by user or subscriber); through the use of our Services by its users or subscribers.
+when our user or subscriber provide it directly to our Site or Application (e.g., when registering in our system or when such information altered or modified by user or subscriber) using such devices as mobile phone, smartphone or PC;

 When you access and use the Services, we may collect the following categories of Personal Information from or about you:

 Company collects protected health information about you that is necessary to perform collecting of the materials for it testing on COVID-19 and other Services we provide.
 “Protected health information” or “PHI” is information about you, including demographic information, that may identify you and that relates to past, present, and/or future physical or mental health condition and related health care services.